-4.4 Building Societies
+4.3.3 Building Societies

 UK building societies without credit ratings will be considered to be of "high credit quality", subject to asset size, but subject to more restricted cash and time limits than apply to those societies with satisfactory credit ratings.
 The Council takes additional comfort from the building societies' regulatory framework and insolvency regime where, in the unlikely event of a building society liquidation, the Council's deposits would be paid out in preference to retail depositors.
-Investments in lower rated and unrated building societies will be reviewed if the insolvency regime is amended.